Skip to main content

 • Per piece: For pre-cut or specialty items, like fence posts, sleepers, or hobby wood from hardware stores.
 These often carry a premium compared to buying in bulk.

 Our calculator focuses on cubic meter pricing, which is what you'll encounter most often when buying timber for construction or larger projects.
-If you’re buying by the piece or by the linear metre, you can still use the volume calculation to compare whether you’re getting fair value — just work out the m³ cost and see how it stacks up against bulk prices.
+If you're buying by the piece or by the linear metre, you can still use the volume calculation to compare whether you're getting fair value — just work out the m³ cost and see how it stacks up against bulk prices.
+It's a handy reality check that's helped me spot a few surprisingly expensive "convenience" deals over the years.
+If you're unsure how volume calculations work, our guide on how to calculate timber volume walks through the process step by step.
 For more on how pricing varies by species and grade, you might find our oak timber pricing guide useful.

 Timber Price Calculator

-Calculate exact timber costs for any project size
+Calculate approximate timber costs for any project size

 Enter dimensions and price to calculate your timber cost